-CCED Illustrated Poem Contest
+CCEW Illustrated Poem Contest

 - All entries must be original works without aid from others.
 Each poem must be submitted and illustrated on an unlined sheet of paper (of any type) not larger than 11” x 14”.
 The illustration must be created by hand using crayons, watercolors, other types of paint, colored pencils, or markers.
 The text of the poem should be easy to read and may be printed with a computer, before the hand-drawn illustration is added, or the poem may be written on lined paper which is cut out and pasted onto the unlined paper with the illustration.

-Only one entry per student will be accepted; all entries must include an entry form.
+- Only one entry per student will be accepted; all entries must include an entry form.

 - All illustrated poems and/or digital representations of the poems become the property of the American Chemical Society.

 - Acceptance of prizes constitutes consent to use winners’ names, likenesses, and entries for editorial, advertising, and publicity purposes.